Close×

 by Tourisme Laval

-Let yourself be seduced by their stories and discover their hidden treasures.
+Let yourself be charmed by their stories and discover their hidden treasures.

-What do a Master's in International Business Management and a chemical engineer have in common?
-The surprising answer: an unconditional passion for microbrewery beers.
-Indeed, Marilène Barale and her husband, Guillaume Ouimet, are true beer geeks , so much so that they decided to share their expertise and make a reality of their project to open a Quebec craft microbrewery in Laval: Les Insulaires Microbrasseurs.
+What do a woman with a master’s degree in international business and a chemical engineer have in common?
+The answer may surprise you: an unconditional passion for craft beers.
+In fact, Marilène Barale and her partner, Guillaume Ouimet, are true beer geeks ( avid beer lovers or beer enthusiasts), so much so that they decided to share their expertise and bring their project to life by opening a Quebec craft microbrewery in Laval: Les Insulaires Microbrasseurs.

-The couple describe Les Insulaires, a microbrewery located in the Pont-Viau district, as a gathering place for gustatory and social encounters, a place inspired by biergartens and tropical trends.
-"We wanted to create a place where time and worries never manage to get to, a bit like a desert island," explains Marilène.
-In addition to 24 varieties of cask beer, a selection of privately imported wines and cocktails, Les Insulaires also offers bistro-style meals.
+The couple describes Les Insulaires, a microbrewery located in the Pont-Viau neighborhood, as a welcoming spot where people come together for culinary and social experiences—a place inspired by beer gardens and tropical vibes.
+“We wanted to create a place where time and worries never seem to reach, a bit like a desert island,” explains Marilène.
+In addition to offering 24 varieties of draft beer, a selection of privately imported wines, and cocktails, Les Insulaires also serves bistro-style meals.

-Since opening "in the winter of 2018, the clientele is already in full swing.
-"When we bought the building that would become Les Insulaires, we wanted to energize the area, create a destination, develop traditions and offer a place where local people could gather.
-And I think we're on the right track.
-We've already got regular customers and we can feel people's enthusiasm for the microbrewery," adds Marilène.
+Since opening in the winter of 2018, customers have been flocking to the restaurant.
+“When we bought the building that would become Les Insulaires, we wanted to revitalize the area, create a destination, develop traditions, and offer a place where people from the neighborhood could gather.
+And I think we’re on the right track.
+We already have regular customers, and you can feel people’s enthusiasm for the microbrewery,” adds Marilène.

 Photo credit: Olivier Bourget

-In addition to Les Insulaires, Marilène is also the instigator of the Festival des bières de Laval.
-Created in 2014, this large-scale event showcases Quebec and local brewing products, in addition to featuring a significant culinary, musical and family offering.
-"When we launched this festival, the goal was first and foremost to introduce people to the world of brewing, educate them and share our passion.
-We wanted to create an event that would endure over time, and that would be accessible to families.
-Today, we're proud to say that more and more beer geeks are coming back every year, and that 10% of our clientele are tourists," emphasizes the businesswoman.
+In addition to Les Insulaires, Marilène is also the founder of the Laval Beer Festival.
+Launched in 2014, this major event showcases Quebec and local brews, as well as offering a wide range of culinary, musical, and family-friendly activities.
+“When we launched this festival, our primary goal was to introduce people to the world of beer, educate them, and share our passion.
+We wanted to create an event that would stand the test of time and be accessible to families.
+Today, we’re proud to see that more and more beer geeks are coming back every year and that 10% of our customers are tourists,” the businesswoman notes.

 The Laval Beer Festival brings together 85 exhibitors, including 40 Quebec microbreweries from all regions of the province.
-It's a unique opportunity to meet and talk with brewers.
-It's also a unifying event where you can take part in food and beer pairing workshops, have fun in the Family Zone, and enjoy live music in the evening.
+It’s a unique opportunity to meet and chat with the brewers.
+It’s also a community-building event where you can participate in food-and-beer pairing workshops, have fun in the Family Zone, and enjoy live music performances in the evening.

-In creating the Festival des bières and embarking on the Insulaires adventure, Marilène Barale gave up the traditional 9@5 and opted instead for an atypical career path.
-"I couldn't see myself working in an office.
-I wanted to create, to contribute to the development of my city.
-And since I thrive on projects and challenges, I've got what it takes!" concludes Marilène.
+By founding the Beer Festival and embarking on the Insulaires adventure, Marilène Barale turned her back on the traditional 9-to-5 and chose an unconventional path instead.
+“I couldn’t see myself working in an office.
+I wanted to create, to contribute to my city’s development.
+And since I thrive on projects and challenges, I’m in the right place!” concludes Marilène.

 Did you know?

-• The owners rolled up their sleeves and set up an online store with canned beers and takeaway menus.
+• The owners rolled up their sleeves and set up an online store offering canned beer and takeout menus.

 • The owners of Les Insulaires met at a microbrewery in Montreal